 Fábio’s research has been funded by the European Union’s Horizon 2020 Research and Innovation Programme under grants 688503 and 870610, and by Science Foundation Ireland grants 13/RC/2094 (Lero), 16/SP/3804(ENABLE) and 12/RC/2289_P2 (Insight).
 His research presentations and project support gave him the opportunity to participate in many conferences and activities in Brazil, Canada, Cyprus, Ireland, Portugal, Spain, Slovakia and the USA.
 He also supported undergrads, masters and PhD students.

-Fábio joined the International Energy Research (IERC), in October 2020, as a Research Engineer to assist the SIERRA Group projects supporting software applications development in building energy management and modelling.
+Fábio joined the International Energy Research (IERC), in October 2020, as a Research Engineer to assist the Energy Informatics Group projects supporting software applications development in building energy management and modelling.